MichaelRWolf/wendy-ai/notes-from-google-doc.md

   /70_Video_Audio

 When in doubt, drop a file in the closest folder and keep moving.

-Add a one-line note at the top of any doc: “What this is + how I use it.”
+Add a one-line note at the top of any doc: "What this is + how I use it."
 Done.

-What I need (minimum viable “clone fuel”)
+What I need (minimum viable "clone fuel")

-If you only give me these, we’re already dangerous:
+If you only give me these, we're already dangerous:

 A. Voice Profile (00_Voice_Identity)

-3–5 sample pieces that feel “most Wendy”
+3–5 sample pieces that feel "most Wendy"

 Your tone sliders (e.g., mystical 8/10, practical 7/10, playful 4/10, scholarly 5/10)